syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 # Autocomplete and filtering

-The `Autocomplete` functionality provides several modes of suggestions while typing.
+The Autocomplete functionality provides several modes of suggestions while typing.
 The suggested text can be appended to the original text, or it can be displayed in a drop-down list so that it can choose from the different options.

 ## Autocomplete source

-The [TextBoxExt](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt.html) control can be populated with a predefined list of items, which will assist while typing.
+The [SfTextBoxExt](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt.html) control can be populated with a predefined list of items, which will assist while typing.
 It can choose one item from the filtered list.

 {% tabs %}